Skip to content

 This is a major guarantee: every transition preserves data validity by default, without relying on developers to remember manual validation at each call site / at the end of each transition.

 A capability bundle can attach to any compatible schema-only shape kit.
+Keep bundles small and named after domain actions, not generic setters.

 • Instances remain frozen data records.